-Embedded.
-Embedded products address computing needs in enterprise-class telecommunications, networking, security, storage systems and thin clients, which are computers that serve as an access device on a network.
-Typically, AMD embedded products are used in applications that require high to moderate levels of performance, where key features may include relatively low power, small form factors, and 24x7 operations.
+The Embedded segment primarily includes embedded CPUs, GPUs, APUs, FPGAs, and Adaptive SoC products.
+Embedded products address computing needs in automotive, industrial, test, measurement, emulation, medical, multimedia, aerospace, defense, communications, networking, security, and storage markets as well as thin clients, which are computers that serve as an access device on a network.
+Typically, our embedded products are used in applications that require varying levels of performance, where key features may include relatively low power, small form factors, and 24x7 operations.
 High-performance graphics are important in some embedded systems.
 Support for Linux®, Windows® and other operating systems as well as for increasingly sophisticated applications are also critical for some customers.
 Other requirements may include meeting rigid specifications for industrial temperatures, shock, vibration and reliability.
 The embedded market has moved from developing proprietary, custom designs to leveraging industry-standard instruction set architectures and processors as a way to help reduce costs and speed time to market.